def-gthill/kenpali/kenpali-semantics.md

 >> 42
 ```

+Nested patterns can have default values.

 ```
 # Nested object destructure with a default
 {foo:, bar: [baz, quux] = [42, 73]} = {foo: 216};
 [foo, quux, baz]
 >> [216, 73, 42]
 ```

+The keys in an object pattern can be arbitrary expressions evaluated at runtime.
+But if the expression happens to be a single name, it must be enclosed in parentheses to avoid being treated as a property name.

 ```
 # Object destructure with a dynamic key